roots-id/cardano-anoncreds/reference-implementations/ts/README.md

 -  create a Cardano Address
 ```
 cd tests
-ts-node create_wallet.ts
+ts-node create_address.ts
 ```
 The script creates a Cardano Enterprise Address and displays the public address and private key.
 For example:
 ```
 Enterprise address:
 Private Key CBORHex:
 ```

 The script will wait until address receives ADA and will spread UTxO if needed.
+So, while the script is running you need to fund the address.
 - fund your address with test ADA from [Testnets faucet](https://docs.cardano.org/cardano-testnet/tools/faucet)
 - add the private key the environmental variable `CARDANO_ADDRESS_CBORHEX`.
 This step is just for demo purposes with test ADA.
 Storing a private key in an environmental variable is highly insecure!!!
 ```